Oddball (film): Critical response

 Jake Wilson of the Sydney Morning Herald gave a negative review, writing "Unfortunately, they appear to have lost sight of the golden rule for family movies of this type, which is to keep the focus squarely on the animals or, failing that, on the kids."
 Sandra Hall, also of the Sydney Morning Herald, wrote "Jacobson is so intent on its efforts to firm up Swampy's credentials as an impractical but inspired eccentric that he's in danger of turning him into a gormless irritant."
+Francesca Rudkin of NZ Herald rate the film three stars out of five, calling it "gloriously old-fashioned live action film."
+She noted that the scenes are "less impressive" set on the island, which have "obviously been shot in a studio."
+She also noted that director Stuart McDonald, from a "television background and takes an upbeat approach" to his directorial film debut, he rather than the "usual Aussie deadpan humour he's opted for an exaggerated slapstick approach, which makes the cast look like they're overacting or trying too hard, but which will likely appeal to younger audiences."

 Box office

 The Australian box office return for Oddball hit A$11,085,092 in 2015 from a production budget of A$7,000,000.
-On limited release through Village Roadshow (Australia) on September 17, 2015, the film grossed nearly A$1m from 289 theatre screens on its opening weekend, ranking 5th in Australia for all films.
-It rose to #4 the following weekend, taking nearly A$1.8m and expanding to 293 theatres.
-Peaking on the first weekend in October it was ranked #3 and viewing at 297 venues.
+On limited release through Village Roadshow (Australia) on 17 September 2015, the film grossed nearly A$1M from 289 theatre screens on its opening weekend, ranking fifth in Australia for all films.
+It rose to number four the following weekend, taking nearly A$1.8M and expanding to 293 theatres.
+Peaking on the first weekend in October, it was ranked number three and viewing at 297 venues.
 The film ran exclusively on Village Roadshow for 12 weeks until late November.

-The film is ranked on Screen Australia's "Films Most popular in their Own Backyard" as #6 and on their "100 Most Popular Australian Films" list as #26.
+The film is ranked on Screen Australia's "Films Most popular in their Own Backyard" as number six and on their "100 Most Popular Australian Films" list as number 26.